cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 Fortunately, there exist ways to mitigate these limitations:

 1. You do not need to get all the games at once.
 The [`keeper.StoredGameAll`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/grpc_query_stored_game.go#L14) function offers pagination.
-With this, you can limit the impact to the RAM requirement, at the expense of multiple queries.
+With this, you can limit the impact on the RAM requirement, at the expense of multiple queries.
 2. Within each subset of games, you can compute in memory the player list and how many wins and losses each player has.
 With this _mapping_ done, you can add the (in-memory) intermediary `WonCount` and `LostCount` sums to each player's stored sums.
 With this, a `+1` is potentially replaced by a `+k`, at once reducing the number of calls to `.GetPlayerInfo` and `.SetPlayerInfo`.
-3. You can separate the different calls and computations into [Go routines](https://gobyexample.com/goroutines) so that a blocking call does not prevent other computations from taking place in the mean time.
+3. You can separate the different calls and computations into [Go routines](https://gobyexample.com/goroutines) so that a blocking call does not prevent other computations from taking place in the meantime.

 The routines will use **channels** to communicate between themselves and the main function: